 Roll d10 and consult the table below:

-- How much (and what kind of) preparation do you do before running a game? (added by John Corey in episode 8)
+- How do you create and use monsters when prepping or running a game? (added by Audrey Huggett in episode 13)

 - How do you handle doors in dungeons? (added by Jessica Snyder in episode 6)